Gitchie Manitou murders: The murders

-On the evening of November 17, 1973, brothers David, Allen and James Fryer encountered five teenage friends socializing around a campfire in the Gitchie Manitou State Preserve.
+On the evening of November 17, 1973, brothers David, Allen, and James Fryer encountered five teenage friends socializing around a campfire in the Gitchie Manitou State Preserve.
 (Note: The Gitchie Manitou State Preserve was a popular location for hikers and for local teenagers to socialize and drink alcohol.)
 The teenagers had convened at this location as a means of spending their Saturday evening, with two of the group—brothers Stewart and Dana Baade—at one stage singing a song as Stewart played his acoustic guitar.
 At least one joint of marijuana was shared between the group throughout the evening.
 Shortly before 10 p.m., Dana Baade exclaimed: "Stew!
 Don't play the guitar, and everyone be quiet for a minute!"
 Sandra Cheskey then remarked she could hear leaves crunching.
 Several minutes later, as Roger Essem and Stewart Baade left the campfire to retrieve wood, Cheskey then heard Roger exclaim: "Who are you?
 What do you want?"

-The Allen brothers had entered the reserve with the intention to poach deer when they encountered the teenagers.
+The Fryer brothers had entered the reserve with the intention to poach deer when they encountered the teenagers.
 Believing that the teenagers may possess marijuana, the brothers decided to take the drugs by force.

 The brothers returned to their truck to obtain shotguns; they then positioned themselves on a ridge overlooking the victims and opened fire, instantly killing 17-year-old Roger Essem and wounding 18-year-old Stewart Baade.
 The three remaining teenagers then took cover in the forest.